 A factor analysis with orthogonal rotation (varimax) was applied to reduce food neophobia and food techno-neophobia groups to a smaller set of summary variables and, later, to include them in the econometric model.
 In particular, Table 1 shows the two factors included in the analysis with their Cronbach's a values.
-In particular, the first factor is called neophobia with a Cronbach's a of 0.96 after having removed five items with factor loadings less than 0.60, while the second factor is named food techno-neophobia with a Cronbach's a of 0.90 after having excluded one item with a factor loading less than 0.60.
+In particular, the first factor is called neophobia with a Cronbach's a of 0.96 after having removed five items with factor loadings less than 0.60, while the second factor is named food techno-neophobia with a Cronbach's a of 0.90 after having less than 0.60.